forlilab/CryoXKit/README.md

 # Cryo2Grid

-A tool to (currently) read DSN6 (and eventually MRC etc.) crystallography and cryo-EM files and interpolate their density value onto a cartesian grid map as used by AutoDock software.
+A tool to (currently) read DSN6 (and eventually MRC etc.) crystallography and cryo-EM files and interpolate their density values onto a cartesian grid map as used by AutoDock software.

 # Build instructions